 China’s vaccine diplomacy ambitions have been in full swing.
 Ministry of Foreign Affairs spokesperson Wang Yi said during a press conference at the CCP’s Two Sessions, its annual conference, that the Party has exported its Sinopharm and Sinovac vaccines to 43 countries and donated it to 69 developing countries.

-On March 7, head of Peru’s National Institute of Health Ernesto Bustamante said in an interview with El Comercio that he had received the results of clinical trials on the Sinopharm jab from the Universidad Peruana Cayetano Heredia.
+On March 7, the head of Peru’s National Institute of Health Ernesto Bustamante said in an interview with El Comercio that he had received the results of clinical trials on the Sinopharm jab from the Universidad Peruana Cayetano Heredia.
 “The report said the efficacy of Sinopharm’s Wuhan-made vaccine is 33.3 percent, and Sinopharm’s Beijing-made vaccine is 11.5 percent,” said Bustamante.

-Despite this finding, Peru’s Foreign Ministry, published a statement on Twitter claiming that the efficacy of the Sinopharm vaccine was more than 79 percent.
+Despite this finding, Peru’s Foreign Ministry published a statement on Twitter claiming that the efficacy of the Sinopharm vaccine was more than 79 percent.

 Brazil’s state-funded Butantan Institute released data in January showing the Sinopharm vaccine was 50.4 percent effective, just enough to qualify for authorization from the China-centric World Health Organization.

-Peru joined the CCP’s globalist hegemony project, the One Belt One Road Initiative, in 2019, while Brazil was developing infrastructure with the Party and was lauded as a Belt and Road country in 2018 by communist propaganda outlet China Daily.
+Peru joined the CCP’s globalist hegemony project, the One Belt One Road Initiative, in 2019, while Brazil was developing infrastructure with the Party and was lauded as a Belt and Road country in 2018 by the communist propaganda outlet China Daily.